-Wondering if it’s possible to create custom GA4 dashboards?
+Wondering if it’s possible to create custom dashboards in Google Analytics 4?

 For those who created your own dashboard in Universal Analytics, you’re probably wondering if there’s something similar you can do in GA4.
 Although GA4 dashboards differ quite a bit from Universal Analytics dashboards, you can still create them!

-If you didn’t use Universal Analytics, you probably just want to be able to put your most-used reports together in one dashboard.
+If you didn’t use Universal Analytics, you probably just want to be able to combine your most-used reports into one dashboard.

 Either way, you’re in the right place.

-In this article, we’ll look at what GA4 dashboards are, how you can make them, and what tools you can use to make looking at GA4 data easier.
+In this article, I’ll look at what Google Analytics dashboards are, how you can make them, and what tools you can use to make looking at GA4 data easier.

-GA4 dashboards are a screen or “board” with multiple small reports, or “cards”.
-Dashboards are convenient because you can see all of your most important metrics together on one screen instead of clicking around to multiple reports.
+Dashboards are convenient because they allow you to see all of your most important metrics together on one screen instead of clicking through multiple reports.

-In Universal Analytics, it was pretty easy to create custom dashboards.
-It’s a bit different in GA4, but you can still make GA4 dashboards!
-In fact, there are a couple different ways to create them, using a few different tools and methods.
+In Universal Analytics, creating custom dashboards was pretty easy.
+It’s a bit different in Google Analytics 4, but you can still make GA4 dashboards!
+In fact, there are several different ways to create them, using various tools and methods.

 There are a few different approaches you can take to create GA4 dashboards.
 Let’s take a look.